-In Colorado, home detention is an alternate sentencing option available to certain defendants.
+In Colorado, home detention is an alternative sentencing option available to certain defendants.
 House arrest allows a defendant to serve his or her sentence or term of supervision within his or her home or approved residence.
 Home detention allows a defendant to maintain employment and reintegrate into the community.
 In this article, our Colorado criminal defense lawyers will address:

 - 1. What is a home detention program?

 - 2. How do you get home detention?

 - 3. How does home electronic monitoring work?

 - 4. What happens if I violate home detention rules?

 Home detention is an alternative correctional sentence where a defendant is allowed to serve his or her sentence or term of supervision within his or her home or approved residence.
 Under the terms of a home detention program, the defendant shall remain within the approved residence at all times, except for approved activities, including:

 - Working at his or her job;

 - Conducting his or her own business;